-Joe has extensive experience leading the e-discovery element of meet and confer conferences, preparing and negotiating ESI protocols, drafting and responding to discovery motions and requests, and taking and defending depositions of IT personnel and record managers.
-He has also counseled clients on issues related to the attorney-client privilege and work product doctrine, information governance, and litigation readiness.
+Joe has extensive experience leading the eDiscovery element of meet and confer conferences, preparing and negotiating ESI protocols, drafting and responding to discovery motions and requests, and taking and defending depositions of IT personnel and record managers.
+He also regularly counsels clients and colleagues on complex legal issues related to eDiscovery, the attorney-client privilege and work product doctrine, information governance, and litigation readiness.

 Joe also volunteers and provides pro bono legal services through Philadelphia VIP, Community Legal Services and as a volunteer child advocate attorney with the Support Center for Child Advocates.
 He received his undergraduate degree from Boston University and his law degree from Villanova University School of Law.